davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 ## Underplated Farallon Plate mantle nappes

-The reconstruction of the Crystal Knob eruption site to its pre-San Andreas position (Fig. 18) poses a highly viable alternative for the development of the site’s underlying mantle lithosphere.
-This is particularly viable in light of the neck having erupted through the Nacimiento belt of the Franciscan complex, immediately adjacent to the current outer limit of Salinia crystalline nappes (Fig. 1).
+The reconstruction of the Crystal Knob eruption site to its pre-San Andreas position `[Figure reconstruction]` poses a highly viable alternative for the development of the site’s underlying mantle lithosphere.
+This is particularly viable in light of the neck having erupted through the Nacimiento belt of the Franciscan complex, immediately adjacent to the current outer limit of Salinia crystalline nappes `[Figure context]`.
 Accretion of the Nacimiento belt occurred in the Late Cretaceous beneath the outer reaches of the Salinia nappe sequence [@Hall2013; @Chapman2016a].
 In their core area the Salinia nappes rode westwards on slightly older, higher metamorphic grade, Franciscan rocks that are shown on Figures 1 and 18 as windows into subduction channel schists [@Barth2003; @Kidder2006; @Ducea2009].
-As discussed earlier, the southernmost Sierra Nevada-western Mojave “autochthon” for the Salinia nappes is likewise detached from its original mantle wedge underpinnings, and shingled into crystalline nappes that lie on underplated high-grade subduction channel schists as well [@Saleeby2003; @Chapman2010; @Chapman2012; @Chapman2016b].
+As discussed earlier, the southernmost Sierra Nevada-western Mojave "autochthon" for the Salinia nappes is likewise detached from its original mantle wedge underpinnings, and shingled into crystalline nappes that lie on underplated high-grade subduction channel schists as well [@Saleeby2003; @Chapman2010; @Chapman2012; @Chapman2016b].
 Tectonic